DaoCloud/DaoCloud-docs/docs/en/docs/kangaroo/quickstart/admin-registry.md

     click deploy "https://docs.daocloud.io/kpanda/07UserGuide/Workloads/CreateDeploymentByImage/"
     ```

-    Expected result: When all users on the platform deploy applications in the namespace, they can select images in the public image space for deployment through the image selector.
+    Expected result: When all users on the platform deploy applications in the namespace, they can select images in the public registry space for deployment through the image selector.

     ![Select Image](../images/admin01.png)